How to Easily Remove Throat Noise While Playing Flute

-There’s a strange phenomenon that sometimes happens when flutists are playing, and you can actually ‘hear’ them humming or “gk-gk”-ing inside their throat.
-Not real pretty.
-What to do?
+There’s a strange phenomenon that sometimes happens when flutists are playing, and you can actually ‘hear’ a humming or “gk-gk”-ing inside the throat with each note.
+What to do about this type of throat noise?
 Here’s the fix:

-1. Play a simple phrase on your flute and try to sing while you play.
+- Play a simple, slow phrase on your flute and try to sing while you play.
 What do you notice?
 Now play that same phrase concentrating on ‘not’ making any sound in your throat.
 Often all it takes to stop making throat noise is just to realize what you are doing.

 *LONG TONES (without vibrato)

-This of air streaming off of the front of your body, like steam or smoke.
+Think of air streaming off of the front of your body, like steam or smoke.
 Really try to picture the movement of the air.
-It will automatically relax you enough to take the tension off of your throat.
+Imagery is a really good tool for flutists.
+Picturing our sound wafting in front of us as we blow will automatically relax you enough to take the tension off of your throat.

-Lay on the floor and practice.
+Throat noise can also be explored by laying on the floor and practicing.
 Sound fun?
-Sometimes it’s nice to put a pillow or a couple of books under your neck to support your head.
+Sometimes it’s nice to put a pillow or a couple of books under your neck to support your head, but I find that laying flat works just great.
 Let all of your weight kind of sink into the floor, like you’ve become weightless.
 Notice what it feels like to be relaxed like that.
-Then try to recreate the feeling while standing.
+You can actually feel it in your throat and neck muscles especially.
+Play a little tune.
+Is the throat noise gone?
+What did you discover about your sound?
+Now let’s stand up and try to recreate the feeling.

-Use your air and embouchure just like you would when you play, but use only air.
+Use your air and embouchure just like you would when you play, but use only air (put the flute down or just play to the side of the lip plate).
 Do you notice tension anywhere?

 I love to imagine that my throat is shaped just like an empty toilet-paper tube held vertically.
 When I blow into my flute I like to think that my air needs to come up and out of my ‘tube’ unobstructed or without bouncing off the walls at all.
-This usually does the trick for me, and clears up my tone even more.
+This usually does the trick for me, and when I don’t have any throat noises it clears up my tone even more.

 Always remember to try to practice the flute smarter, not harder.